Hi! You found our list of virtual conference ideas.

 What are some good virtual conference ideas?

 The best virtual conference ideas utilize the advantages of the web and meaningfully engage attendees.
-Some great virtual conference ideas are multimedia programs, digital swag bags, and an AskMeAnything.
+Some great virtual conference ideas are multimedia programs, virtual swag bags, and an AskMeAnything.

 How does a virtual conference work?